nathan-mahynski/nathan-mahynski.github.io/_research/using _thermodynamic_extrapolation_to_predict_fluid_properties.md

 <img style="float: center" src="extrap_vs_reweight.png" width=1000px>

+Typically, one can employ **both** reweighting and extrapolation.
+For the systems discussed here, and in the references above, usually 1 rewighting expression is known (usually in chemical potential) while extrapolation expressions can be obtained that allow exploration of other intensive variables; for example, the chemical potentials of a number of other species, or temperature.

 <!--
 Properties like phase coexistence (the binodal curve) are computed by finding the chemical potential(s) where the areas under the peaks of ${\rm ln}\Pi(\vec{N})$ are equal.
 Moreover, average extensive properties are strongly influenced only by macrostates near their most likely state, since probabilities of states decay quickly (recall the above expressions are in log scale) as you move away from it.
 We have found that as a result, properties that depend on the **shape** of the macrostate distribution, such as pressure and mole fraction, can be parameterized in terms of each other very accurately.
 To see why imagin